Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 - Figma is used to help with making the design for the website.

 **Chatgpt was used to clean up the written code**

+## Admin_login html
+The admin login is used by therapist to login to their account and see their personal information, but also see the data from their patients.
+The styling of this page is the same as the login page for the patients.
+The only difference is that it wil send you to a home page only accessible to therapists.